Skip to main content

 2025 Congressional Art Competition winner: "The Old Home Place" by Alyssa Rager

-Submissions for the 2026 Congressional Art Competition will open in Spring 2026.
+Submissions for the 2026 Congressional Art Competition are open until April 26th, 2026 at 5 PM CT.

 Overview:

 Each spring, a nationwide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
-The Artistic Discovery Contest is an opportunity to recognize and encourage artistic talent in the nation, as well as in our Congressional District.
+The Congressional Art Competition is an opportunity to recognize and encourage artistic talent in the nation, as well as in our Congressional District.

-The Artistic Discovery Contest is open to all high school students in our District.
+The competition is open to all high school students in our District.
 The winning artwork of our district's competition will be displayed for one year in the U.S. Capitol.
 The exhibit in Washington will include the winning artwork from all participating districts from around the country.
 The winning artwork is also featured on House.gov's Congressional Art Competition page.

 Congressional Art Competition rules: